flox/flox/cli/flox/doc/flox-upgrade.md

 When no arguments are specified, all packages in the environment are upgraded.

-Packages to upgrade can be specified by either group name, or, if a package is not in a group with any other packages, it may be specified by ID.
+Packages to upgrade can be specified by either pkg-group name, or, if a package is not in a pkg-group with any other packages, it may be specified by ID.
-If the specified argument is both a group name and a package ID, the group is upgraded.
+If the specified argument is both a pkg-group name and a package ID, the pkg-group is upgraded.

-Packages without a specified group in the manifest are placed in a group named 'toplevel'.
+Packages without a specified pkg-group in the manifest are placed in a pkg-group named 'toplevel'.
-The packages in that group can be upgraded without updating any other groups by passing 'toplevel' as the group name.
+The packages in that pkg-group can be upgraded without updating any other pkg-groups by passing 'toplevel' as the pkg-group name.

-See [`manifest.toml(1)`](./manifest.toml.md) for more on using package groups.
+See [`manifest.toml(1)`](./manifest.toml.md) for more on using pkg-groups.

 # OPTIONS

 ## Upgrade Options

-`<package or group>`
+`<package or pkg-group>`
-:   Package ID or group name of package to upgrade.
+:   Install ID or pkg-group to upgrade.

 ```{.include}
 ./include/environment-options.md